 Autism is a congenital developmental disorder, which is characterized by a reduced capacity for social contact and communication.
 There are also restricted, repetitive patterns of behavior, interests or activities.
 People with autism are often more sensitive (or just less sensitive) to particular stimuli, such as sound or pain.

 The exact cause of autism is as yet unknown.
 In nine out of ten cases, congenital hereditary factors play a role.
 There is not one single gene responsible for autism, but a combination of multiple genetic mutations, under the influence of environmental factors.
-Researchers suspect that due to this combination, the development of the brains is different, causing restrictions in people with autism.
+Researchers suspect that due to this combination, the development of the brain is different, causing restrictions in people with autism.
 Autism is not caused by upbringing.

 Characteristic for people with autism are restrictions on three areas.
 These restrictions occur in all people with autism to a greater or lesser extent: